Pulham Market is a quintessentially English, award winning conservation village in the heart of rural South Norfolk countryside.

 The traditional Village Green is surrounded by pretty thatched cottages, General Store and Post Office, the church of St. Mary Magdalene with its lovely 17th century porch and two village pubs.

-The Crown Inn (a 30 second stroll away) has recently been refurbished and is serving great food 7 days a week.
+The Crown Inn (a 30 second stroll away) has recently been refurbished and is serving great food 7 days a week (this may change following lockdown so best to chect).
 You’re guaranteed a warm welcome from the new owners, Jon, Amy and their team.
 The pub is a beautiful heavily timbered and thatched building (probably the oldest in the village) and sits in front of the church, overlooking the village green, making it the perfect location for a meal and a drink once you’ve settled into your room – just let us know if you would like us to book you a table ahead of your arrival or during your stay.

 You really are spoilt for choice when it comes to where to eat locally with an an excellent selection of pubs and restaurants nearby.
 We’re always happy to make recommendations, table reservations and book taxis if required.

 Pulham Market is ideally situated to explore everything Norfolk and Suffolk have to offer.
 The beautiful Norfolk and Suffolk coast, with its wide, sandy beaches, the green and luscious countryside, bustling market towns, quaint villages with traditional flint and thatch cottages, the famous Broads and the lovely city of Norwich are all within easy reach.